-- 4.2 Equipment and material provided by the competitor. - None - 4.3 Required clothing provided by the competitor. - Approprite work place clothing (coveralls, work pants, etc.) - No shorts allowed on site
+- 4.3 Required clothing provided by the competitor. - Approprite work place clothing (coveralls, work pants, etc.) - No shorts allowed on site

 5 SAFETY REQUIREMENTS

 5.1 Safety workshop

 Upon arrival at the Skill Area, competitors will participate in a Safety Workshop and they will be expected to work and maintain a safe working area during the competition.
 Any competitor breaking any health, safety and environmental rules, may be required to undertake a second safety workshop, this will not affect the competitor's competition time.